JulienBez/TitleFetcher/README.md

-# DataCollect
+# TitleFetcher

-In order to create our corpus, we searched for titles in 3 main sources : movies, press papers and scientific papers.
+With the aim to collect titles from different sources for later use, we searched for titles in 3 main sources : movies, press papers and scientific papers.
 This folder contains every scripts we used to collect those titles.
-You can execute everything at once using the following script :
+You can execute everything at once using the following script:

 ```
 bash executeAll.sh